UK tech experts · info@vividrepairs.co.uk

 The 500GB SATA SSD is the real star here.
 Boot times sit around 15 seconds, and applications launch instantly.
 It's not the fastest NVMe drive, but for a refurbished system at this price point, it's more than adequate.
 The capacity strikes a good balance too.
 You can store a decent amount of documents, photos, and applications without constantly juggling storage space.

-Dell’s OptiPlex build quality shines through.
+Dell's OptiPlex build quality shines through.
 The chassis feels solid, the internal layout is sensible for future upgrades, and the cooling is whisper-quiet during normal use.
-I ran stress tests for extended periods, and the system maintained comfortable temperatures without the fans screaming like a jet engine.
+Under extended load, the system holds comfortable temperatures without the fans screaming like a jet engine.
 As we covered in our full Dell Optiplex 7020/9020 review, the upgradeability is excellent with easy access to RAM slots and drive bays.

 For home offices and small businesses, this configuration hits the sweet spot.
 It's powerful enough for demanding office work, affordable enough to buy multiple units, and reliable enough that you won't be constantly troubleshooting issues.
 The Windows 10 Pro licence is a nice bonus, offering better security features than Home editions.